 - When you apply for a grant from or enter a competition run by us.

 - Through our provision of services to you: e.g. through any correspondence and transactions between us, as well as when you contact us to request assistance (please note that we may record or monitor our calls for compliance and quality control purposes), or use any of the services that we provide (actual or potential provision of membership, advice, assistance or indemnity).

 - From third parties:

-- where you apply for membership or are a member, we may receive information about you from other professional defence organisations, insurance companies, employers and other third parties who provide us with details of your professional practice and career history
+- where you apply for membership or are a member, or where you apply for or receive a grant from us, -we may receive information about you from other professional defence organisations, insurance companies, employers and other third parties who provide us with details of your professional practice and career history

 - where you are involved in a claim or complaint (whether as a member, claimant, complainant or co-defendant, for example), we may receive information about you from a member, complainant, claimant, witness, expert, court, regulator, law firms or professional regulatory bodies who are involved in the claim or complaint